leukemia-kispi/HiChIP-Analysis/GeneralSetup.md

 **Verify that the Docker Engine installation is successful by running the hello-world image**

 This command downloads a test image and runs it in a container.
-When the container runs, it prints a confirmation message and exits.
+It will prints a confirmation message and exits.

 ```
 sudo docker run hello-world